 Li Si Yang is the founder of Journey to Fitness.
-She is also the Co-Inventor of the Fitness Cue®, creator of the Fitness Pyramid©, The WISE Method training program and Ball Therapy Express Kit.
+She is also the Co-Inventor of the Fitness Cue® and creator of the Fitness Pyramid©.

-With 20 years of experience in health and wellness, Li Si is a self-care coach.
-She specializes in posture and body awareness to set a strong foundation to feel, move and perform better.
+With 20 years of experience in health and wellness, Li Si is a self-care and posture transformation coach specializing in body renovation.

-Her teaching enhances student awareness by building the strong foundation necessary to better understand one’s own body.
+Her teaching enhances student awareness and she has the ability to simplify and solve complex questions and problems regarding clients’ health and fitness goals through multiple angles and methods.
 Her guidance will help you to look, feel and move instantly better.

 Read more about Li Si's personal journey to fitness below.